 The Certificate coursework provides a unique and structured opportunity to reinforce, enrich, and extend the study of nonmarket strategy.
 Through coursework and only-in-DC engagement and interaction, certificate students benefit from sustained attention to the nonmarket environment from the first day of the MBA program to the last.

 Professor John Mayo

-STRT 555 Washington, Business, and the World and STRT 556 The Miracle of Markets?
+STRT 555 Washington, Business, and the World

 The Certificate program leverages the strengths of Georgetown in some very innovative ways.
 Just outside the Healy gates, we have unparalleled access to political leaders, business leaders, and thought leaders.
 What the Certificate is fundamentally about is to broaden students’ perspective and engagement with these leaders and to develop their analytical skills, communications skills, and ability to apply economic analysis and strategy to the world of business, politics, and the larger firm environment.

 Students’ enthusiasm for the nonmarket study is infectious.
 From their applications for admission to the Certificate program to their papers in response to attending nonmarket events and other activities around D.C., students over and over repeat variations on the observation that “this is the reason I chose to attend the McDonough School of Business” and “this is why I came to D.C.”

 Professor J. Bradford Jensen